jts307/jts307/README.md

 - 🌱 I’m currently learning Rust, Nvim, and NixOs.

-- 👯 I’m looking to collaborate on anything really, just message if you're looking for some help lol
+- 👯 I’m looking to collaborate on just about anything really, don't hesitate to message if you're looking for some help lol

 - ⚡ Fun fact:  I love learning and problem solving!
 This is reflected in the three passions of my life:
   - 💻 programming/engineering